-\citet{chopin2007comments,evans2007discussion} and \citet{skilling2009nested} discussed whether the integration should provide an unbiased estimator of $\log Z$ or $Z$ \citep[see also][]{Keeton2011}.
-For example, \citet{Salomone2018} demonstrated that $\delta V=\frac{1}{N}$ is an unbiased estimator for $Z$, even if the LRPS retains some correlations. \citet{skilling2009nested} argued that because Bayes factors and posterior odds ratios interpreted on log-scales are the goal, unbiased estimators of $\log Z$ should be preferred, i.e., $\delta V=1-\exp\left(-\frac{1}{N}\right)$.
-We refer the interested reader to these works and the convergence proofs mentioned in the previous paragraph, which also discuss uncertainty estimators.
-Aside from the correctness of the LRPS procedure, two contributions are important here: the error in estimating the (stochastic) shrinkage and the finite resolution of the $N$ live points lead to a noisy exploration and likelihood fluctuations \citet{Higson2018}.
+The finite resolution of the $N$ live points leads to a noisy exploration and likelihood fluctuations \citep{Higson2018}.
 This can be practically and elegantly addressed by sub-sampling \citep[first proposed by][]{Higson2018}.
-In the tree, some of the root children can be unlinked in a bootstrapping or K-fold fashion.
+In the tree formulation of §\ref{subsec:NStree}, some of the root children can be unlinked in a bootstrapping or K-fold fashion.
 This is illustrated in Figure~\ref{fig:NS-tree-bootstrap}.
 In the tree search formulation one could have several integrators which see only some of the root children, and use the spread of integration results (posterior and $\log Z$) to measure the uncertainty.
-The shrinkage volume can be randomly generated at each step (using a $\mathrm{Beta}(1,N)$ distribution, \citealp{skilling2006nested}).
+The shrinkage volume can be randomly generated at each step (using a $\mathrm{Beta}(1,N)$ distribution, \citealp{skilling2006nested}), which then also leads to a distribution of estimators.
 Incorporating the two sources of variance with sampling yields realistic uncertainty also for single NS runs \citep{Higson2018}.